 One of the pieces I'm proudest of in the book is the reality TV piece.
 I came to think that reality TV is about judgment much more than people acknowledge.
 Not about voyeurism, not about watching suffering, but about the ability to sit beside people's lives and judge: right from wrong, a good performance from a bad one, etc.

 Do you walk around critiquing everything all the time?
-Are people defensive towards you?
+Are people defensive toward you?

 I do!
 The exercise essay especially has always gotten this one remarkable reaction, where people come up to you and say, "Oh, man, that essay is so true!
 I completely agree with all of your critiques—except for the one thing that I do."
 And then they tell you, "I just joined a boxing gym, and boxing is, like, totally free of all these problems."
 In a way, I'm sympathetic, because it's a weird position to always feel like you should be finding the flaws or corruptions or dishonest motives in the stuff you love.
 I wanted to try to be only going after things that I do or things that I've done or things that I felt like I understood from within.